Images by Dave Koehler, Koehler Injection and Combo-Flo

 electrical hardware the percentage of potential mystery problems

-nozzle system can pull down anywhere from 20 to 50 amps per stage
+a nozzle system can pull down anywhere from 20 to 50 amps per

-depending on the solenoids used.
-This is a huge amount of battery
+stage depending on the solenoids used.
+This is a huge amount of

-drain.
-If I could get rid of that amp draw perhaps but not likely, I could
+battery drain.
+If I could get rid of that amp draw perhaps but not

-quit badgering nitrous racers to install alternators and voltage
+likely, I could quit badgering nitrous racers to install alternators and

-utilized keeping the ignition doing the job it was intended to do.
-With
+better utilized keeping the ignition doing the job it was intended to

-less amp draw and likely lighter weight units it would almost be like
+do.
+With less amp draw and likely lighter weight units it would almost

-free HP.
-I believed air could be the next step until the no loss battery
+be like free HP.
+I believed air could be the next step until the no loss

-and miracle wireless; no amp solenoid coils were invented.
-I really
+battery and miracle wireless; no amp solenoid coils were invented.
+I

-wanted to simplify my job but alas, my education was insufficient in this
+really wanted to simplify my job but alas, my education was

-If you work in any kind of manufacturing I will bet that there is some
+world.
+If you work in any kind of manufacturing I will bet that there is

-item or function that is air controlled.
+some item or function that is air controlled.
 Air throttle controllers,

-shifters

-and trans brakes have been around in drag cars for a while and proven
+shifters and trans brakes have been around in drag cars for a while

-their dependability and quick action.
-The nitro Fuel teams utilize pretty
+and proven their dependability and quick action.
+The nitro Fuel teams

-complicated air logic systems to run their fuel and clutch and I just
+utilize pretty complicated air logic systems to run their fuel and clutch